xtrime-ru/antizapret-vpn-docker/README.md

 By default, adguard rewrite all requests with SERVFAIL.
 This is only way to make client retry DNS request to second, local DNS server.
 Rules with the dnsrewrite response modifier have higher priority than other rules in AdGuard Home and AdGuard DNS.
-To override default rule custom rules must have  `$dnsrewrite=` modifier or must be in whitelist section.
+To override default rule custom rules must have  `$dnsrewrite` modifier or must be in whitelist section.

 To support default adguard filters default SERVFAIL rule applied only to internal requests from client=127.0.0.1.